iann0036/tf-cfn-provider/docs/providers/opentelekomcloud/DcsInstanceV1.md

 `Engine` - (Required) Indicates a cache engine.
 Only Redis is supported.
 Changing this creates a new instance.

-`EngineVersion` - (Optional) Indicates the version of a cache engine, which is 3.0.7.
+`EngineVersion` - (Required) Indicates the version of a cache engine, which is 3.0.7.
 Changing this creates a new instance.

 `Capacity` - (Required) Indicates the Cache capacity.
 Unit: GB.